RocketDerp/April14_2025/Media_Ecology/Everything_is_ME.md

 Joseph Campbell's 1987 example of using "DW3" with MS-DOS / PC-DOS echos by an entirely different author.

 [Timothy Leary](https://en.wikipedia.org/wiki/Timothy_Leary); quoted in Bukatman 1993; page 139
 "Computers are the most subversive thing I've ever done. [...]
 Computers are more addictive than heroin. [...]
 People need some way to activate, boot up, and change disks in their minds.
-In the 60s we needed LSD to expand reality and examine our stereotypes.With computers as our mirrors, LSD might not be necessary now"
+In the 60s we needed LSD to expand reality and examine our stereotypes.
+With computers as our mirrors, LSD might not be necessary now"

-"boot up, and change disks in their minds".. exact same metaphor as Joseph Campbell in 1987 being used.
+Leary: "boot up, and change disks in their minds".. exact same metaphor as Joseph Campbell in 1987 being used.
 Switching software with our same brain hardware.
 A video game console changing from one game to another, changing out game cartridge, floppy disk, or optical disc.

 **Timothy Finnegan**